dbhynds/lazy-load-xt/readme.txt

 Lazy load images, YouTube and Vimeo videos, and iframes using [Lazy Load XT](https://github.com/ressio/lazy-load-xt).

-This plugin works by loading the Lazy Load XT script from a CDN and replacing the `src` attributes with `data-src` when the content of a post or page is loaded on the front end of a WordPress site.
+This plugin works by loading the Lazy Load XT script and replacing the `src` attributes with `data-src` when the content of a post or page is loaded on the front end of a WordPress site.

 == Installation ==